timosalm/tap-spring-developer-workshop/workshop/content/exercises/graalvm.md

 ```

 ####  Factor 9: Disposability
-A cloud-native **application's processes** are disposable, which means they **can be started or stopped rapidly**.
+A cloud-native applications are disposable, which means they **can be started or stopped rapidly**.
 An application cannot scale, deploy, release, or recover rapidly if it cannot start rapidly and shut down gracefully.

-If we have a look at the application's logs, we can see how long it took until the application was started.
+If we have a look at the application's logs, we can see how long it took our application to start.
 Remember this number as a reference for later.
 ```terminal:execute
 command: kubectl logs -l serving.knative.dev/service=product-service -c workload | grep "Started"
 clear: true
 ```

-Let's find out how you can **improve both the startup time and resource consumption to reduce costs and maximize the robustness of our application!**
+In the case where you may be scaling rapidly and may be running hundres of applications startup time and compute resources become a concern.
+If an application start slowly it might mean your app cannot scale fast enough to handle a sudden increase in demand.
+If an application consumes a lot of resources (memory, CPU, etc) and it scales to a large degress that can mean an increase cost.
+Making sure we can optomize both performance (start time) and resource consumption can be a game changer in the cloud.
+Next lets look how Spring lets you do just that!

 ##### Just-in-Time vs Ahead-of-Time compilation
 In **traditional** Java applications, **Java code is compiled into Java ‘bytecode’** and packaged into a JAR archive.
 The Java Virtual Machine **(JVM) then executes the Java program** contained in the Java Archive on the host platform **with a bytecode interpreter**.